B-Johansen/totalPython/README.md

-# totalPython-
+# totalPython
-Simple CLI-tool with VirusTotal API integration.
+## A simple CLI-tool with VirusTotal API integration.

+To run the program